Nouma11/IQRA/README.md

 # 📖 IQRA – Quran Web App (Demo)

 IQRA is a simple demo web application designed to make the **Quran easy to read, listen to, and explore**.
-This project is lightweight and educational, created for practicing frontend development and learning API integration.
+This project is lightweight and educational.

 ---